Ricardian Theory of Rent: Meaning, Assumptions, Determination, Criticism, Conclusion are explained in detail below.

 - There is a difference in the fertility of the land.

 - The land has only one use.

 - There exists no-rent land or marginal land in the economy.

-- Demand for agriculture products increases with the increase in population.
+- Demand for agricultural products increases with the increase in population.

-- The cost of agricultural production depends upon the amount of labor employed on it.
+- The cost of agricultural production depends upon the amount of labour employed on it.

 - The fertility of the land is original and indestructible.